-My colleague and friend, Kareen Erbe of Broken Ground and I were talking one day about our work, which are in totally difference fields.
+My colleague and friend, Kareen Erbe of Broken Ground, and I were talking one day about our work, which are in totally different fields.
 She's a master in permaculture and gardening and I am a relationship coach.
-We were struck by the amazing similarities in our two professions.
-Everyone has relationships; and a lot of people love gardening so we decided to intertwine the concepts in a webinar format that would make an interesting topic.
+We were struck by the amazing similarities between our two professions.
+Everyone has relationships; a lot of people love gardening so we decided to intertwine the concepts in a webinar format that would make an interesting topic.

 In this webinar, The Ecosystem of Relationships, we share some ageless principles of ecology as well as fascinating facts, trends, and tools to create healthy gardens and healthy relationships!